Lesterpaintstheworld/AutonomousAIs/missions/refine_interactive_demo_scenarios/output.md

 ## Illustrative Suggestions

-1. **Visual Representation of Stakeholders**: Use icons or avatars to represent different stakeholder groups in decision-making scenarios.
+1. **Visual Representation of Stakeholders**: Utilize icons or avatars to represent various stakeholder groups involved in decision-making scenarios.
 2. **Dynamic Decision Trees**: Incorporate interactive elements that allow users to explore different decision paths.
 3. **Impact Charts**: Utilize bar or pie charts to visualize the potential impacts of each decision on stakeholders.
 4. **Scenario Illustrations**: Create narrative illustrations that depict key moments in each ethical dilemma scenario.